PixelatedPope/pixelatedpope.com/_posts/2022-07-26-the-hook-pattern.md

 ![a flashy sprite](/assets/img/hooks/flash2.gif){: .mx-auto.d-block :}

 There we go!
 Now every time you press spacebar, your character will flash white!
-Try passing in a different length of time when you call start()!
+Try passing in a different length of time when you call <span class="variable">start</span>()!

 Let’s make this just a bit cooler.
 Let’s allow you to pass a color into <span class="variable">start</span> to change the color of the flash.